apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 * the *Repartition-Repartition* strategy (RR) and
 * the *Broadcast-Forward* strategy (BF).

 The Repartition-Repartition strategy partitions both inputs, R and S, on their join key attributes using the same partitioning function.
 Each partition is assigned to exactly one parallel join instance and all data of that partition is sent to its associated instance.
 This ensures that all elements that share the same join key are shipped to the same parallel instance and can be locally joined.
-The cost of the RR strategy is a full shuffle of both datasets over the network.
+The cost of the RR strategy is a full shuffle of both data sets over the network.

 <center>
 <img src="{{ site.baseurl }}/img/blog/joins-broadcast.png" style="width:90%;margin:15px">